battery-pulse/pulse-telemetry/README.md

 ### Test Coverage

-- **Data Generators**: We've implemented mock data sources that can asynchronously produce data, which are configurable to emit data at a desired frequency, like a series of test channels.
+- **Data Generators**: We've implemented mock data sources that can asynchronously produce data, configurable to emit data at a desired frequency, such as a series of test or asset channels.

-- **Unit Tests**: Focus on verifying the correctness of individual transformations.
-These tests ensure that each transformation gives correct values and handles edge cases with null-values and empty input data.
+- **Unit Tests**: Validate the correctness of individual transformations, ensuring each transformation produces correct values and handles edge cases, such as null values or empty input data.

-- **Integration Tests**: Validate the data source and sink connectors, ensuring the application can connect to, read from, and write to external systems.
-Relies on Hive and Minio services running in either docker desktop or kind.
+- **Integration Tests**: Verify the data source and sink connectors, ensuring that the application can successfully connect to, read from, and write to external systems.
+These tests rely on Hive and Minio running in a local kind cluster.

+- **Application Tests**: Confirm the behavior of applications within Kubernetes, ensuring that Spark applications are correctly deployed as custom resources.
+These tests check the end-to-end functionality, from deployment to data processing, ensuring that the applications behave as expected when deployed in the cluster.

 ### Partitions and Sort Order